sparktsang/sparktsang.github.io/_posts/2025-10-17-body-and-system.md

 Then, last night, near midnight, I was working in the dark, cavernous common area.
 Two shadowy figures were sitting a few meters away.
 One of them called out to me, asking if I was from Hong Kong.
 "How did you know?"
 I asked.
 He pointed to the other shadow.
 "He told me."
 It was Tshepo.
 We exchanged another polite, distant greeting.
 A faint possibility of connection flickered in the darkness, then vanished.
 He knew I was there.
 He remembered me.
 And he was still here.

 The riddle of Tshepo remained unsolved, a low-frequency hum of mystery in the background of my Krabi life.
-Until today, in the shared bathroom, when the final, devastating piece of the puzzle was about to be revealed.
+Until today, when the final, devastating piece of the puzzle was about to be revealed.

-Then, today, I met him in the shared bathroom.
+I met him in the shared bathroom.
 "My friend still hasn't replied," he said again, a recurring line in a story I didn't yet know.
 Then, he delivered the line that changed everything.

 "Do you have 20 or 30 baht I could have?" he asked, his voice soft, almost apologetic.
 "For some noodles.
 It's totally okay if not."